methylDragon/coding-notes/Python 3/04 Python 3 - Advanced Concepts.md

 Ok.
 We've gone through all the basic stuff and simple syntax.

 Now let's dive into the deep end.
 Very little hand holding here, but lots of useful concepts, and some pretty powerful stuff!
+Also, since it can get pretty deep, I might make references to links to longer resources, and only mention the gist of what needs to be written so you can understand the concepts.

 > I can't find a way to organise these, so just look through what looks interesting.
 I'll try to write pre-requisite concepts so you can have things to Google or refer to, but we're going to go pretty fast.